smallwat3r/shhh/README.md

 [![Deploy][heroku-shield]][heroku] (see [here](#initiate-the-database-tables) to
 initiate the db tables after deploying on Heroku)

+You can see the Heroku configuration files [here](https://github.com/smallwat3r/shhh-heroku-deploy/tree/main)

 Also, checkout [shhh-cli](https://github.com/smallwat3r/shhh-cli),
 a Go client to interact with the Shhh API from the command line.